 Utah Rental Agreement

 A Utah rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-Utah landlord-tenant law governs these agreements; rental terms must be within the limits allowed by law.
+Utah landlord-tenant law governs and regulates these agreements.

 Utah Rental Agreement Types